 Note: The exact commands and syntax may vary depending on the router vendor and model.
 You may also need to configure other OSPF options, such as authentication or cost, depending on your network requirements.

-In OSPF authentication on a router, you should always use the MD5 authentication method which is highly secure there are other methods such as simple password authentication but that is not recommended:
+In OSPF authentication on a router, you should always use the MD5 authentication method, which is highly secure.
+There are other methods, such as simple password authentication, but that is not recommended.

 In conclusion, Open Shortest Path First (OSPF) is a powerful and widely used routing protocol that plays a crucial role in modern networking.